 Dartmoor National Park

-Recently discovered in the 19th century Dartmoor National Park occupies essence of history and archaeology.
+Recently discovered in the 19th century Dartmoor National Park occupies the essence of history and archaeology.
 The place is unique and much different from all other national parks.
 Located in southwest England this vast moorland is in the country of Devon.
-This area has covered 400 square miles of UK and specialises in natural beauty.
-Wetlands and rock formation called “tors” are quite common here accompanied by forests and rivers.
+This area has covered 400 square miles of UK and specializes in natural beauty.
+Wetlands and rock formations called “tors” are quite common here accompanied by forests and rivers.

 Wildlife in Dartmoor National Park

 Wildlife is rarely seen here however Dartmoor ponies are seen in most of the areas.
 Other wildlife found here are rabbits, foxes, badgers, deer, and grey squirrels.
-Ancient woodlands, standing stones, stream, clapper bridges, bustling towns and villages created the landscape of Dartmoor.
-This place is especially for those animals who can withstand the harsh conditions.
+Ancient woodlands, standing stones, streams, clapper bridges, bustling towns, and villages created the landscape of Dartmoor.
+This place is especially for those animals who can withstand harsh conditions.
 Heath and farmlands are very common here.

 Things to do in Dartmoor National Park